Earned Value Management: An Overview With Formulas

 What is earned value management (EVM)?

-Using the core EVM concepts, project managers can also predict the project’s future behavior based on past trends and make informed decisions and course corrections when necessary.
+Earned value management (EVM) is a project management methodology that combines project scope, schedule, and costs to measure project performance and progress.
+Using the core EVM concepts based on past trends, project managers can predict the project’s future and make informed decisions and course corrections when necessary.

 The method used to collect the objective performance data for EVM is called earned value analysis (EVA).